angular/angular/aio/content/guide/animations.md

 </div>

+## Setup

+Before you can add animations to your application, you need to import a few animation-specific modules and functions to the root application module.

+<code-example path="animations/src/app/app.module.ts" region="animations-module" title="app.module.ts (animation module import excerpt)" linenums="false"></code-example>

+#### Example basics

+The animations examples in this guide animate a list of heroes.

+A `Hero` class has a `name` property, a `state` property that indicates if the hero is active or not, and a `toggleState()` method to switch between the states.

+<code-example path="animations/src/app/hero.service.ts" region="hero" title="hero.service.ts (Hero class)" linenums="false"></code-example>

+Across the top of the screen (`app.hero-team-builder.component.ts`) are a series of buttons that add and remove heroes from the list (via the `HeroService`).
+The buttons trigger changes to the list that all of the example components see at the same time.

 {@a example-transitioning-between-states}

-## Quickstart example: Transitioning between two states
+## Transitioning between two states

 <img src="generated/images/guide/animations/animation_basic_click.gif" alt="A simple transition animation" class="right">

 You can build a simple animation that transitions an element between two states driven by a model attribute.

-Animations are defined inside `@Component` metadata.
-Before you can add animations, you need to import a few animation-specific imports and functions:
+Animations can be defined inside `@Component` metadata.

-<code-example path="animations/src/app/app.module.ts" region="animations-module" title="app.module.ts (@NgModule imports excerpt)" linenums="false"></code-example>

 <code-example path="animations/src/app/hero-list-basic.component.ts" region="imports" title="hero-list-basic.component.ts" linenums="false"></code-example>